Generating temporal networks with the Ascona model: Abstract

 \section{Abstract}

-We introduce a new sampling method for continuous-time temporal networks based on queueing processes.
-In particular, we focus on a Markovian version of the model where the links between nodes are Poisson distributed in time and have exponential duration.
-We highlight the stochastic properties of these temporal structures and leverage them to design synthetic temporal networks with a controllable level of smoothness, which follow patterns relevant for the validation and interpretation of methods for community, scale, change-point, and periodicity detection.
-Additionally, we show that imposing assortativity constraints on the samples leads to a continuous-time generalization of stochastic block models.
-Finally, we describe how variations of the model can be used to sample alternative types of structure and temporal networks, especially discrete-time ones.
+We introduce a queueing-based sampling framework for continuous-time temporal networks.
+We focus on a Markovian parametrization in which link start times follow a homogeneous Poisson process and link durations are exponentially distributed.
+We derive stochastic properties of the resulting link streams and exploit them to generate synthetic temporal networks with controllable smoothness and prescribed event patterns, relevant for the validation and interpretation of methods for community, scale, change-point, and periodicity detection.
+By coupling this temporal mechanism with block-structured endpoint distributions, we obtain a continuous-time analogue of stochastic block models.
+We also discuss extensions of the framework, including discrete-time and instantaneous-contact limits.